galenwilkerson/Functional-Percolation/README.md

-**Functional Percolation** refers to this higher-order phase transition: the point at which connectivity and thresholded propagation jointly enable persistent, discriminative information processing in networked systems.
+**Functional Percolation** refers to this higher-order phase transition: the point at which connectivity and thresholded propagation jointly enable discriminative information processing over non-zero coherence timescales in networked systems.

 This project develops the theory, simulations, and measurements needed to study how functional organization emerges from cascades